corgibytes/freshli-cli/README.md

 68 / 365 = 0.1863
 ```

-### Upgrades Available

-Is simply the number of dependencies in your project that are not using the latest version at the time of the check.
-For example, if you have 5 dependencies and 3 of them are not using the latest version then you the update count is 3.

-### Skipped

-Simply the number of dependencies Freshli could not calculate the libyear for on the given date.
-Could be because a package has been removed in the package manager or similar issue.
-Could also be a timeout error from the package manager or a bug in Freshli.

 ## Culture and Language Support

 The headings for column output are localized such that the culture settings of the user's computer are used.
 (This is found in the CurrentUICulture).
 Currently there are English and Spanish translations with English being the default.